kick-mind/date-src/src/README.md

 You can set the default calendar of the project at any time:

 ```
-import { Calendars } from '@js-sugar/date';
+import { Calendars } from '@soft-libs/tick';

 const hc = Calendars.find('hijri');
 Calendars.default = hc;
 ```

 ### Convert Calendars
-With JSS-Date library you can easily convert the calendar of a DateTime object:
+With Tick library you can easily convert the calendar of a DateTime object:

 ```
 // Create a Gregorian date